6 ways we are making banking accessible

 An integral part of our community, work permit holders fill in various roles here ranging from domestic helpers to healthcare workers, or as cleaners to the construction workers who labour every day to build the very homes we live in.

 We value your contributions and your toil.
-The POSB jolly app is designed to offer ease of use to the key banking services you require to fulfil your essential banking needs, as well as to give you peace of mind knowing your hard-earned money has been safely transferred to your loved ones.
+The The Simple mode on POSB digibank is designed to offer ease of use to the key banking services you require to fulfil your essential banking needs, as well as to give you peace of mind knowing your hard-earned money has been safely transferred to your loved ones.

 With a few taps, you can check if your salary has been credited, remit money home or overseas, and top up your prepaid SIM cards any time to get in touch with your dear ones back home.